 7. The Old Court House Perth

 Being the first court building constructed in Perth, the Old Court House is the oldest surviving public building and one of the few remaining buildings designed in the classical Greek revival style.
 Make sure you check it out, and get transported back to another era.
-This venue is part of the great walking trail options around Perth.
-A map and more information on nearby walkable historic sites is compiled here (PDF).
-Judge it for yourself today!
+Discover more of Perth's interesting past on a heritage walking trail.

 8. The Fremantle Arts Centre